 The Whitetip Shark is a fierce but slow-moving shark, notable for its long, rounded fins which feature an iconic white tip.
-Hydro-Dyne’s family of Whitetip Shark Washing Compactors thoroughly wash and compact screenings to produce the clean and compact white screening plugs it’s known for by efficiently returning organics to the channel.
+Hydro-Dyne’s family of Whitetip Shark Washing Compactors thoroughly wash and compact screenings to produce the clean, compact white screening plugs they are known for by efficiently returning organics to the channel.

 - Multiple models and options are available to suit individual applications

 - Designed to collect, dewater, condition, compact and transport screenings from any screen, launder/sluice or conveyor to any waste disposal drop point

 - Screening volume reduction to up to 85%